-We will cancel the access method, if this is necessary and arrange for you to select a new one.
-We'll acknowledge your notification by giving you a reference number that verifies the date and time we were contacted.
+We may cancel your access method and/or restrict your account, if this is necessary.
+Where we cancel your access method, we will arrange for you to select a new one.

+We'll acknowledge your report by giving you a reference number that verifies the date and time we were contacted.
 You must keep this reference number as proof that we were advised.